A Lorentz-Covariant Interacting Electron-Photon System in One Space Dimension: Introduction and summary of main results

-We work with Dirac's manifestly Lorentz-covariant formalism of multi-time wave functions.
-For our $N=2$ body problem the wave function $\Psi(\bx_\ph,\bx_\el)$ depends on the two generic spacetime events $\bx_\el$ and $\bx_\ph$ of the electron and the photon, respectively, which must be space-like separated.
-Both the Dirac operator of a free electron \cite{ThallerBOOK}, and the Dirac-type operator of a free photon constructed in \cite{KTZ2018}, act on $\Psi(\bx_\ph,\bx_\el)$.
-Unique solvability of this system of evolution equations requires imposing a suitable {\em boundary condition} at the subset of co-incident events, $\{\bx_\el=\bx_\ph\}$.
-Conservation of the particle current, in concert with a ``no-crossing of paths'' condition for electron and photon, fixes the boundary condition up to a choice of a phase.
+{In our relativistic quantum-mechanical theory with a fixed finite number $N=2$ of particles,} both the Dirac operator of a free electron \cite{ThallerBOOK}, and the Dirac-type operator of a free photon constructed in \cite{KTZ2018}, act on $\Psi^{{(2)}}(\bx_\ph,\bx_\el)$.
+Conservation of the particle current, in concert with a ``no-crossing of paths'' condition for electron and photon, fixes the boundary condition at the subset of co-incident events, $\{\bx_\el=\bx_\ph\}$, up to a choice of a phase.
 We will prove that the resulting initial-boundary-value problem is well-posed.

 It is intuitively obvious that a boundary condition at coincident events $\{\bx_\el=\bx_\ph\}$ amounts to a local pair interaction between electron and photon in a Lorentz-covariant manner.
 Our boundary condition is compatible with the kind of interaction expected for an electron and a photon in Compton scattering.
-We have carried out some numerical experiments with our system of equations, which indeed demonstrate the process of Compton scattering, but which also have revealed an unexpected novel phenomenon: photon capture and subsequent release by the electron.
-For many practical purposes such a scenario may well be indistinguishable from the scenario in which a photon is annihilated and another one created subsequently.
-In our quantum-mechanical two-body model the photon of course never gets destroyed or created, precisely as envisioned by Darwin.

-Beyond demonstrating that relativistic quantum mechanics for a fixed number of two interacting particles is feasible with a multi-time wave function, we also inquire into the possibility of computing the dynamics of these particles themselves and whether their motion indeed resembles ``a simple collision of two bodies,'' as Darwin wrote.
+Beyond demonstrating that relativistic quantum mechanics for a fixed number of two interacting particles is feasible with a multi-time wave function, we also inquire into the possibility of computing the dynamics of these particles and whether their motion indeed resembles ``a simple collision of two bodies,'' as Darwin wrote.
 For this we pick up on the ideas originally conceived for photons by Einstein \cite{EinsteinPHOTONb}, \cite{EinsteinPHOTONbb} and in 1923/24 adapted for electrons by de Broglie in his thesis.